bakrianoo/fastapi-ignite/docs/cache.md

 # Cache Configuration

-Rankyx  FastAPI Boilerplate  supports multiple cache backends that can be configured through environment variables or the configuration files.
+FastAPI-Ignite FastAPI Boilerplate  supports multiple cache backends that can be configured through environment variables or the configuration files.

 ## Available Cache Backends